Henry Danger: The Movie: Plot

-As they debate, a fictional villain, Coach Cregg, from Missy's stories appears and attacks a woman.
+As they debate, a fictional villain from Missy's stories, Coach Cregg, appears and attacks a woman.
 Henry reluctantly intervenes but is overpowered, realizing that Missy's fan-fiction has altered his abilities.
-Missy saves him using the R.A.D., but their troubles escalate when Vampiper, a electrokinetic vampire version of Missy created out of spite when she was kicked out of the Kid Danger fan club, arrives, intent on obtaining the device.
-A narrow escape leads Henry and Missy to another reality, this time an '80s-themed nightclub, where they encounter alternate versions of Frankini, Piper, and Jasper (who operates as Captain Stache).
-Henry discovers that the R.A.D. has locked them into "story mode," forcing them to travel through Missy's fanfiction realities to escape.
+Missy saves him using the R.A.D., but their troubles escalate when Vampiper, an electrokinetic vampire version of Piper Missy created out of spite when she was kicked out of the Kid Danger fan club, arrives intent on obtaining the device.
+The two narrowly escape, unaware Vampiper stole a crystal from the device.
+Henry and Missy end up in another reality, this time an '80s-themed nightclub, where they encounter alternate versions of Frankini, Piper, and Jasper (who operates as Captain Stache, with Henry's as sidekick).
+Henry discovers that the R.A.D. has locked them into "story mode," forcing them to travel through Missy's fanfiction realities.
+After a humiliating defeat by Couch Cregg, Henry contemplates his treatment towards Jasper.

+Henry and Missy have an alternate version of Schwoz to look at the R.A.D., but before he can tell them anything, Frankini interrupts them, causing the device to send him, Henry, and Missy back to Newtown.
+They encounter Vampiper and Coach Cregg, with the former biting Frankini, turning him into her loyal vampire servant before Henry and Missy can escape.

 In an apocalyptic setting, Henry and Missy encounter a survivalist Jasper variant who helps them fend off Canadian Mounties.
 Together, they use clever tactics to defeat the attackers, further deepening Henry's appreciation for his real-world friendship with Jasper.
-The group then seeks the help of Post-Apocalyptic Schwoz, who explains that they need the crystal that is now in Vampiper's possession, to restore their original reality.
+The group then seeks the help of post-apocalyptic Schwoz, who explains that they need the crystal that is now in Vampiper's possession to return to their original reality.
+Henry realizes that if Vampiper can turn Schwoz into her servant, she can make him take her into Missy's other stories and make a vampiric army before invading the real world.
 Though initially blaming herself for the chaos, Missy finds encouragement in Henry's support, prompting her to continue the fight.
 Determined, the team prepares to face Vampiper in Newtown.